CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.29 OTK 4.6.3 Released
+- The default image tag in values.yaml and production-values.yaml for OTK updated to **4.6.3**.
+    - otk.job.image.tag: 4.6.3
+- Liquibase version has been upgraded to 4.12.0 to enable offline Liquibase schema support for OTK Helm charts.
+- UTFMB4 Character Set Support for MySQL.
+- Fixed backward compatibility issue related to bootstrap director location for pre 4.6.2 OTK versions
+  - For versions older than OTK 4.6.2, in values.yaml manually add a new parameter otk.bootstrapDir with value "." indicating current directory

 ## 3.0.28 General Updates
 - Added a [Startup probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for the Gateway Container.
   - Disabled by default